Lichenostomus melanops cassidix

 Individuals of the gippslandicus subspecies can have a helmet; though, usually smaller than that of cassidix (Helmeted Honeyeaters).
 There is overlap in overall body size between small cassidix and large gippslandicus individuals.
 The meltoni and the melanops subspecies are smaller and duller in plumage.

-The map (right) shows the past known distribution of the Helmeted Honeyeater in the mid 1800’s (extensive documented surveys provide evidence of this range), the only remaining wild population (in red) and the failed reintroduction site (in green).
+The map (right) shows the past known distribution of the Helmeted Honeyeater in the mid 1800’s (extensive documented surveys provide evidence of this range), the only remaining wild population (in red) and the reintroduction site at Bunyip State Park where Helmeted Honeyeaters no longer persist (in green).
+NB the 2021 reintroduction site isn’t shown on this map.

 What does the Helmeted Honeyeater eat?

-Approximately 25% of the Helmeted Honeyeater’s diet is nectar and 75% comes from other sources, including lerps that are often found on the leaves of Eucalypts.
+From what we have observed in the wild over decades, and from what the captive breeding program provides to ensure the health of its Helmeted Honeyeaters, we estimate that approximately 25% of the Helmeted Honeyeater’s diet is nectar and 75% comes from other sources, including lerps that are often found on the leaves of Eucalypts and insects that they search for constantly.

 What is the social behaviour of the Helmeted Honeyeater?